-Once there lived a peasant on the Alhede in Jutland.
-When winter came, he and his wife suffered much; they were starving, and knew not what to do to support themselves.
-At length they determined to leave house and home and beg.
-Each took a different road, and the woman, laying her child in a basket, carried it on her back.
+Once there lived a farmer on the Alhede in Jutland.
+When winter came, he and his wife suffered much; they were starving, and did not know what to do to support themselves.
+At last they determined to leave house and home and beg.
+Each took a different road, and the woman, laying their child in a basket, carried it on her back.

-The man wandered the first few days from one town to another, and at length came to a great wood, where there was a troll's house, at the door of which he knocked.
+The man wandered the first few days from one town to another, and at last came to a great wood where there was a troll's house, and he knocked at the door.
 The troll came out and asked what he wanted.
-The man told him how hard it went with him, and begged the troll to help him, if with ever so little.
+The man told how hard it went with him, and begged the troll to help him, if with ever so little.

-"Yes, that I can do," said the troll; "you see here, for instance, a purse, which has the property, that every time you shake it you will find money.
-If you will give me your son the day he is fourteen years old, this purse shall be yours: but this you must know, that if you deceive me, you will have to come in his place."
+"Yes, I can do that," said the troll.
+"Here is a purse.
+Every time you shake it you will find money.
+If you will give me your son the day he is fourteen years old, this purse shall be yours: but if you deceive me, you will have to come in his place."

-The peasant at once complied with the conditions, received the purse, and went his way.
-In the meantime, the woman met with another incident.
-One afternoon she met on the heath with a little man crying and making doleful lamentations.
+The farmer at once agreed and got the purse.
+Then he went his way.
+In the meantime, one afternoon the woman met with a little man on the heath.
+He was crying and making doleful lamentations.

 "Why are you so sorrowful?" asked the woman, when they had walked some way by the side of each other.

-"Oh!" answered he, "my wife lies sick, and our child I fear will die; for I can get no nurse for it."
+"Oh!" he answered, "my wife lies sick, and I fear our child will die; for I can get no nurse for it."

-The little man of the mount rejoiced to see this change, and one day he asked the peasant woman what she desired in return for her services.
+The little man of the mount rejoiced to see this change, and one day he asked the farmer woman what she wished in return for her services.

 "Nothing," answered the woman, "for if I have been of any help to you, you have also fed me and my son during the time we have been here; but as your wife is now well again, I should like to return home and see how things go on there."